 He was of French Canadian background and spoke French as his first language, a fact that was often mentioned when he played.
 While his parents probably pronounced his name as in French, in baseball circles it was said as if spelled "Gene".

-His major league career consisted of time with Cincinnati, Detroit, Boston (where he was on the World Series-winning team of 1918), and New York (National League).
-He was contacted by Bill Burns, one of the alleged "riggers" of the 1919 World Series and was alleged to be told how to bet on the games.
+His major league career consisted of time with Cincinnati, the Detroit Tigers, the Boston Red Sox (where he was on the World Series-winning team of 1918), and the New York Giants.
+He was contacted by Bill Burns, one of the alleged "riggers" of the 1919 World Series and was alleged to have been told how to bet on the games.
 He was called before the Grand Jury to testify.
 Many people thought he was banned from baseball for this, but he never was.
-He was released by his team and went to Montreal for a while, keeping a low profile and thus escaping notice by the commissioner.
+He was released by his team and went to Montreal for a while, keeping a low profile and thus escaping notice by the Commissioner.
 He returned to the United States to play for the Syracuse Stars in 1922 and stayed active in the minor leagues until 1929.

 He spent several years as a minor league manager before returning to New England to coach the New Bedford Whalers team in the New England League.
 He then went on to Brown University to coach baseball there in 1928-1929.